Skip to main content

 Scientific Merit Review Template

-This template is used for studies that are supported by the Department of Defense (DoD).
+This template is used for studies supported by the Department of Defense (DoD).
 This form can be completed by someone unaffiliated with the proposed study who has expertise in the scientific method(s) employed by the study.
 The completed scientific merit review form must be submitted with the IRB application.
 If the researcher prefers, a letter may be submitted to the IRB instead of this form, but the content should be similar in nature.
 The IRB cannot approve the study without this review.
 The IRB office does not facilitate the scientific merit review.

 Conflict of Interest (COI) Attestation Template

-Reliance Agreement Request Form
+Institutional Authorization Agreement Form

 This form serves as the mechanism through which NC State University researchers request a reliance agreement, individual investigator agreement, or IRB acceptance of exemption determination.
 This form is to be completed by the researcher and uploaded into the IRB application system for the NC State IRB review and processing.
 This form details the expectations and roles regarding the reliance agreement.
 Please find more information regarding the reliance agreement process on the Cooperative Research page.